buetow/netdiff/docs/netdiff.txt

     Netdiff transfers everything in PATH (recursively and encrypted via OpenSSL/AES) to the other host and computes a diff of it.

+    If no port is specified the default port will be used, which is defined in

+      /etc/default/netdiff

   EXAMPLE
     A common use case is to find out the differences of the PAM